Best For

 This mattress comes in a single firmness with a medium-firm feel (6 out of 10 on our firmness scale).

-In our performance tests, the Silk & Snow Hybrid had a score of 8.43, which puts it just below the average level for all mattresses tested to date.
+In our performance tests, the Silk & Snow Hybrid had a score of 8.78, which ranks it in the top 40% of all mattresses tested to date.

 Type: Hybrid